remicres/otbtf/tools/docker/README.md

 Docker build has to be called from the root of the repository (i.e. `docker build .` or `bash tools/docker/multibuild.sh`).
 You may build a custom docker image using `--build-arg` and [build-env-tf.sh](build-env-tf.sh).
 Regarding OTB, you can edit cmake flags in [build-flags-otb.txt](build-flags-otb.txt) and the `OTB` argument for the git branch to clone.
-If you need additional Ubuntu packages see [build-deps-cli.txt](build-deps-cli.txt) and [build-deps-gui.txt](build-deps-gui.txt) for GUI related packages.
+If you need additional Ubuntu packages see [build-deps-cli.txt](build-deps-cli.txt) and [build-deps-gui.txt](build-deps-gui.txt) for GUI related packages, it is disabled by default in order to save space, and because docker xvfb isn't working properly with opengl.

 ## Default arguments
 ```